 Living a sedentary lifestyle can have negative effects on the body and the mind.
 Becoming more active on a daily basis can greatly improve physical health, as well as mental health, and can reduce the risk of major health issues such as heart disease and obesity.
 Active Living can be as simple as walking and biking instead of driving or taking other forms of public transportation, using the stairs instead of the elevator, and decreasing the amount of TV/computer time.

-The partnership strives to make it easier for Pittsfield citizens to lead an active lifestyle through promoting existing programs and creating new safe ways for community members of all ages to be active.
+The partnership strives to make it easier for Pittsfield citizens to lead an active lifestyle through promoting existing resources and creating new ways for community members of all ages to be active.
 Partners are working to:

 - create sustainable environmental changes that promote active living

 - coordinate programs and events